Greater Houston Partnership v. Abbott, No. 13-0745 (Tex. 2013, pet. filed)

 Raylon v.
 Complus Data Innovations Inc., et al.

 We represented Complus Data Innovations Inc. in this patent-infringement case filed in the Eastern District of Texas (Davis, C.J.).
 After winning summary judgment of noninfringement, we appealed the trial court's denial of Rule 11 and Section 285 sanctions to the Federal Circuit, which reversed and remanded to determine attorneys' fees under Rule 11 and to reconsider sanctions under Section 285.

 Argo Data Res.
 Corp. v.
 Shagrithaya, 380 S.W.3d 249 (Tex.
 App.—Dallas Aug.
 29, 2012, pet. filed)

 Obtained reversal and rendition of take-nothing judgment in favor of corporate client on appeal of alleged shareholder oppression claim in which trial court had ordered that corporation be caused to issue an $85 million dividend.

-Defended client Douglas Bartek, the former chairman and CEO of Microtune, Inc. in a stock options backdating case in the Fifth Circuit Court of Appeals.
+Defended client Douglas Bartek, the former chairman and CEO of Microtune, Inc. in a stock options backdating case in Federal District Court and the Fifth Circuit Court of Appeals.